ehamiter/ipython-book/src/setup.md

 # Setup

 Some slight assumptions are going to be made.
 I presume you own a computer, or at least have access to one.
 I am also going to assume it is of a Mac, Linux, or Windows variety.
-A further assumption is that you have Python 3 installed, a terminal program to access it, and the Python package installer,  `pip`.
+A further presumption is that you have Python 3 installed, a terminal program to access it, and the Python package installer,  `pip`.

 If the above is not true, there are a few remedies: